codesynthesis-com/odb/odb-examples/README.md

 # odb-examples - ODB compiler usage examples

-This package contains examples of using `odb`, object-relational mapping (ORM) compiler for C++.
+This package contains examples of using `ODB`, object-relational mapping (ORM) compiler for C++.
 The following list gives an overview of the available examples.
 See the `README` file accompanying each example for more information.
 See `odb-tests/README.md` for instructions on setting up various